LukaTrunic/Basic-Info-Arduino/README.md

-# 🔧 Radiation Detection Project (Arduino) – Luka Trunić
+# 🔧 📟 Arduino-Based Environmental Monitoring System (Distance, Temperature, Light)

 This project is a microcontroller-based implementation for a basic simulation or demonstration of a radiation detection or monitoring concept, developed as a final assignment.